bigbug999/GlassMerge/GlassMerge/saveinfo.md

 * Single-use and targeting power-ups:
   - Instant activation/deactivation
   - No duration/timer system
+  - Consume charge on use
+  - Enter recharge state when depleted
 * Multiple types can be active simultaneously
+* Recharge system:
+  - Level 1: 50 merges to recharge
+  - Level 2: 40 merges to recharge
+  - Level 3: 20 merges to recharge
+  - Recharge state persists in save file

 ---